Sports in Boston: Modern professional football

 In 1959, Boston businessman Billy Sullivan was awarded a franchise in the American Football League (AFL), the Boston Patriots, bringing professional football back to Boston.
 Throughout the 1960s, the team lacked a permanent home field, playing at Boston University Field (at the time still known and configured as Braves Field), Fenway Park, Harvard Stadium, and Boston College's Alumni Stadium.
 In 1970, the AFL merged with the NFL and the Patriots joined the league (the AFL- NFL merger was announced in 1966, the first season of Super Bowl competition).
 The following year, the franchise was re-named the New England Patriots.
 From 1971 to 2002, the team played at Foxboro Stadium in the town of Foxborough, Massachusetts which is located 22 miles (45 km) southwest of downtown Boston.
 Unlike most major American cities, Boston was slow to get a professional-caliber stadium, which stymied past attempts at top-tier football in the city prior to the Patriots' arrival.
 Largely due to the stadium issue, the Patriots are the only football team in the Boston area's sporting history to survive more than five years.
 The 2002 season brought the opening of Gillette Stadium, located next door to Foxboro Stadium.

 Businessman Robert Kraft, who at the time owned Foxboro Stadium and the team's lease for it, purchased the team in 1994 for $175 million, ensuring the Patriots would remain in New England amid a shuffle of owners and rumors of a relocation to St. Louis.
 The team experienced a recent surge of success, mostly with the turn of the century.
-The team has made 11 Super Bowl appearances and won six of them – XXXVI (2001), XXXVIII (2003), XXXIX (2004), XLIX (2014), LI (2016), LIII (2018) – and became the only team to go 16–0 in the regular season (in 2007) since the NFL expanded to a 16-game schedule in 1978.
+The team has made 12 Super Bowl appearances and won six of them – XXXVI (2001), XXXVIII (2003), XXXIX (2004), XLIX (2014), LI (2016), and LIII (2018) – and became the only team to go 16–0 in the regular season (in 2007) since the NFL expanded to a 16-game schedule in 1978.
 Notable people among the team include head coach Bill Belichick and star quarterback Tom Brady, who among others would help make the Patriots consistently successful.
 The Patriots won 21 games in a row from 2003 to 2004, including winning Super Bowl XXXVIII.

 The only substantive challenge to the Patriots came from the United States Football League's Boston Breakers, who played at Nickerson Field in the upstart spring league's inaugural season.
 However, by the end of that season, it was clear that Nickerson Field was too small and too outdated even for temporary use.
 Unable to find a more suitable venue, the Breakers moved to New Orleans the following season.